lirancr/prisma-rays/README.md

 Because of this `migration.js` files doesn't even need to run any structure changes sql at all. you can use a blank migration to apply database wide data manipulation.

-in addition to the migration script, prisma lens also create a copy of each migration step schema so it can be reverted to at any time.
+in addition to the migration script, prisma rays also create a copy of each migration step schema so it can be reverted to at any time.

-## Prisma Lens vs Prisma Migrate
+## Prisma Rays vs Prisma Migrate

 #### Creating migrations

 In `prisma migrate`, attempting to create multiple migrations without applying any of them is not supported. if you attempt to create another migration while you have an un-applied migration pending it will by applied first.

-In `prisma lens`, creating migrations is completely separated from applying the migration, so you can create as many of those as you want.
+In `prisma rays`, creating migrations is completely separated from applying the migration, so you can create as many of those as you want.